SpellarBot/open-data-catalog/datasets/r89j-py2p.md

 ## Description

 This dataset includes the Fiscal Year* 2013 Council-approved operating budget for Montgomery County.
 The dataset does not include revenues and agency budget information; each agency, such as Montgomery County Public Schools, maintain their individual budget information.
-The data can be sorted, filtered, and exported by the following elements:  Function (grouping, such as ?Public Safety?), Department, Program, Cost Center (activity within a program), Fund Type , Fund Subtype, Fund Name, Subfund Name, Personnel & Operating Expenses, Object Name, and Account Name.
+The data can be sorted, filtered, and exported by the following elements:  Function (grouping, such as “Public Safety”), Department, Program, Cost Center (activity within a program), Fund Type , Fund Subtype, Fund Name, Subfund Name, Personnel & Operating Expenses, Object Name, and Account Name.

 *The 12-month period to which the annual operating and capital budgets and their respective appropriations apply.
 The Montgomery County fiscal year starts on July 1st and ends on June 30th.